 The Morning Sky Stars

-High in the north, almost overhead, are the stars of Virgo, with blue-white Spica the brightest among them.
+High in the north, almost overheard, are the stars of Virgo, with blue-white Spica the brightest among them.
 Spica is actually a double star but unfortunately it is not resolvable with binoculars or a telescope.
 The two components are less than 32 million kilometres apart (the Sun-Earth distance is 150 million kilometres).
 The two stars orbit each other every 4 days.

 Keeping dangerous bears out of our southern sky is bright orange Arcturus, low in the north and brightest star in the constellation of Boötes, the bear-herd.
-Arcturus is the brightest star in the northern hemisphere’s night sky and the fourth brightest overall in the night sky.
+Arcturus is the brightest star in the night sky’s northern hemisphere and the fourth brightest in the night sky.
 Arcturus is cooler and much larger than our sun, radiating more than 200 times as much energy.
 At 26 times our sun’s diameter, Arcturus would extend a quarter of the way out to the planet Mercury if put in the Sun’s place.
 Unlike the Sun, it does not derive its energy output from fusing hydrogen to helium in its core, but has reached a stage in its life cycle where it converts helium into carbon.